The Horse-Devil and the Witch: Çember-Tiyar

-In another variant, published by folklorist Pertev Boratav (fr) with the title Çember-Tiyar (Tschember-Tiyar), a sultan with three daughters marries the two elders to human princes.
+Folklorist Pertev Boratav collected a Turkish tale titled Çember-Tiyar, translated to German as Tschember-Tiyar and to Russian as "Чембер-Тияр".
+In this tale, a sultan with three daughters marries the two elders to human princes.
 As the youngest is still single, she is the only one to give grapes to their favorite horse and the only one he responds to affectionately.
 The sultan marries his third daughter to the horse, who is an enchanted prince.
 She promises to keep his secret.
 On a tournament, the horse prince appears in red vestments on a red horse and defeats his brothers-in-law, and on the next day on white garments.
 She betrays the secret and burns the horse skin.
 The enchanted prince becomes a dove and flies away.
 The princess follows after him and reaches the house of an ogress (a dev), his mother, who orders her to perform difficult tasks for her, including sweeping and not sweeping the floor, getting a sieve from a distant neighbour, filling a teapot with her tears and filling mattresses with bird feathers.
-Finally, Çember-Tiyar's mother betrothes him to another girl; on the wedding day the ogress mother ties the princess to a pole and places ten wax candles on her fingers and one on her head.
-As she begins to be set on fire, Çember-Tiyar replaces her for his bride and the couple escape in a "Magic Flight"-type sequence, by throwing objects behind them, and lastly, by turning the princess into a tree and Çember-Tiyar into a snake coiled around it.
+Finally, Çember-Tiyar's mother betroths him to another girl; on the wedding day the ogress mother ties the princess to a pole and places ten wax candles on her fingers and one on her head.
+As she begins to be set on fire, Çember-Tiyar replaces her for his bride and the couple escape in a "Magic Flight"-type sequence, by throwing objects behind them, and lastly, by turning themselves into a tree (the princess) and into a snake coiled around it (Çember-Tiyar).